 OHSAS 18001 Certification

-In 2017, we maintained the certification of the Workplace Health and Safety Management System (SGSSL) issued by TÜV Italia - Accredited in line with the BS OHSAS 18001/2007 regulation, as established by Article 30 of Legislative Decree 81/08 for effective organizational models in line with Legislative Decree 231/2001.
-The SGSSL was monitored through internal audits, conducted by specially trained and qualified company personnel, leading to follow-up activities in agreement with the heads of the departments concerned, and 5 external audit days conducted by TÜV Italia.
-These activities involved almost all corporate operational departments and led to confirmation of the validity of the current certification.
+In 2018, the Group renewed the certification regarding its Workplace Health and Safety Management System, issued by TÜV Italia - Accredited in line with the BS OHSAS 18001/2007 regulation, as established by Article 30 of Legislative Decree 81/08 for effective organisational models in line with Legislative Decree 231/2001.
+The SGSSL (Workplace Health and Safety Management System) was monitored by:

-The results of these activities evidence that the system is correctly implemented and maintained and is functional in pursuing corporate objectives.
+The results of these activities determined that the System is correctly implemented and maintained and is functional in pursuing corporate objectives, highlighting the improvements obtained, including through the consideration demonstrated by all the departments involved.

 The participation of employees in safety